radar/ryanbigg.com/_posts/2013-10-14-violence-in-the-ruby-community.markdown

 title: Violence in the Ruby community
 ---

-This post was written by myself and my fiancée, [Sharon](https://twitter.com/smly_law), about the sexual assault of Justine Arreche by Joe O'Brien at Codemash 2013.
+This post was written by myself and my fiancee, [Sharon](https://twitter.com/smly_law), about the sexual assault of Justine Arreche by Joe O'Brien at Codemash 2013.
 Both Joe and Justine are, like me, members of the Ruby community.
 Sharon is a lawyer who's currently supporting